devSC/WSProgressHUD/README.md

 ## Manually

 Drag the WSProgressHUD/Demo/WSProgressHUD folder into your project.
-Then take care that SVProgressHUD.bundle is added to Targets->Build Phases->Copy Bundle Resources.
+Then take care that WSProgressHUD.bundle is added to Targets->Build Phases->Copy Bundle Resources.
 Add the QuartzCore framework to your project.

 ##Thanks